An Introduction to Delta Heritage

 In the heart of the Delta lies the town of Cleveland.
 Named for President Grover Cleveland, the town began formation in 1869.
 Because of the Louisville, New Orleans and Texas Railroad that ran through the middle of town, people were drawn to Cleveland from outlying areas.

 Cleveland is a town overflowing with living history.
-The blues are very much alive in the Delta, and one of the best places to experience the heritage and culture that is the blues is Dockery Plantation outside Cleveland.
+The blues are very much alive in the Delta, and one of the best places to experience the heritage and culture that is the blues is Dockery Farms outside Cleveland.
 Often called the “Birthplace of the Blues,” Dockery Plantation was home to world-famous Delta blues musician, Charley Patton, and was recently honored with a marker on the Mississippi Blues Trail.

 Aside from the blues history of the area, Bolivar County has deep roots in the civil rights movement.
 Amzie Moore, a civil rights pioneer, opened a gas station, beauty shop, and grocery store on Highway 61 in Cleveland.
 His business also served as headquarters for the area’s civil rights efforts.
 His home was declared a historical landmark on May 13, 2008.